forgi86/pyMPC/README.md

 ```
 in the pyMPC project root folder (where the file setup.py is located).

+## Supported platforms

+We successfully tested pyMPC on the following platforms:
+* Windows 10 on a PC with x86-64 CPU
+* Ubuntu 18.04 LTS on a PC with x86-64 CPU
+* Raspbian Buster on a Raspberry PI 3 rev B

+Detailed instructions for the Raspberry PI platform are available [here](README_PI.md).

 ## Usage

 This code snippets illustrates the use of the MPCController class: